opulo-inc/docs/docs/guides/diy-v4/2-ohai/index.md

 - Install linear-rail-525mm
     - The spacing jig is not necessary; a visual check of the rail being centered is plenty.
 - Prepare NEMA-17-stepper-motor for z-axis
-    - similar as the instructions for the X gantry pulley: just mount it on with a small gap, and adjust the precise position when you can visually align it with the opposite pulley
+    - Similar to the instructions for the X gantry pulley: just mount it on with a small gap, and adjust the precise position when you can visually align it with the opposite pulley
 - Install toolhead components
-    - The jig for tightening the nozzle and rotary coupler on is not necessary.
+    - The jig for tightening the nozzle and rotary coupler to the stepper motor is not necessary.
 Two wrenches can get the job done easily.
 - Gundam test x-gantry
     - Ignore this step.
 This is an automated QC check we perform on the line, but you'll be able to test these things after your machine is fully assembled.